 Upon successful completion of this program, graduates will be awarded an Applied Technology Diploma and will be eligible to apply for the Pharmacy Technician Certification Board Examination.

 Graduates are prepared for entry level employment in long term care facilities, drug stores, drug manufactures, wholesale drug houses and health maintenance organizations.
 Opportunities for pharmacy technicians are expected to grow through the year 2019.
-In 2011, the mean hourly wage for pharmacy technicians in Florida was $13.10 per hour.
+In 2015, the mean annual wage for pharmacy technicians in Florida was $30,410.

 In order to be considered for admission into the Pharmacy Technician Applied Technology Diploma Program, students must: